OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     print mult(4,3)
     print mult("hello", "goodbye")

-What does this example tell us about Python’s typing capabilities?
+What does this example tell us about Python’s type system?

 **Consider the following three Java programs**